-Many Christians have been led to believe there will be an actual, literal "second coming" of the man known as Jesus of Nazareth, in person.
+Many Christians have been led to believe in those myths, especially the one that claims there will be an actual, literal "second coming" of the man known as Jesus of Nazareth, in person.
 However, nowhere in the Hebrew prophecies does it mention a son of man coming, then dying or going away and then coming again.
 Furthermore, the belief in a literal "second coming" is based on words in the Christian canon that contradict other words that better reflect the truth, and on words that are simply fabricated.

 What we read in the Christian Bible states that after his crucifixion Jesus "defeated death" and walked away from his tomb "physically resurrected."
 It further states that he made a point of showing his disciples that he was still physically alive and well in his bodily form, and that two men dressed in white told the disciples who then "watched Jesus ascend to heaven" that he would "return just as he ascended, from the clouds."